 Recommended Language Preparation.
 Bachelor of Science degree candidates are advised, but not required, to satisfy the same language requirement as that for a Bachelor of Arts degree candidate, and to fulfill it in French, German, or Russian.

 Major Advisors.
 For a current list of faculty and staff advisors, see https://www.math.ucdavis.edu/undergrad/advising/advisers/ or contact the Student Services office at firstname.lastname@example.org.

 Mathematics Placement Requirement.
 Students who wish to enroll in MAT 012, 016A, 017A, 021A, 021AH, and 021M must satisfy the mathematics placement requirement by taking an online exam.
 Students who do not satisfy the requirement will be administratively dropped from these courses.
 For more information, including preparation tips and how to access the online exam, please see the Department of Mathematics' website, at http://www.math.ucdavis.edu/undergrad/math_placement, well in advance of enrolling.

-Students who meet the minimum GPA requirement for honors at graduation for the College of Letters and Science and who complete a senior project as part of MAT 194 or 199 units in consultation with their faculty adviser may also be recommended by the department for graduation with High Honors or Highest Honors.
+Department Honors.
+Students who meet the minimum GPA requirement for honors at graduation for the College of Letters & Science and who complete a senior project as part of MAT 194 or 199 units in consultation with their faculty advisor may also be recommended by the department for graduation with High Honors or Highest Honors.
 Recommendations will be based on evaluations of students' academic achievements in their major and the quality of their senior project.
 For complete details, see our website at https://www.math.ucdavis.edu/undergrad/honors/.

 Graduate Study.
 The Department offers programs of study and research leading to the M.A. and Ph.D. degrees in Mathematics.
 Information regarding graduate study may be obtained by consulting our website, and by sending an email to email@example.com.